telerik/ajax-docs/controls/window/getting-started/minimize-zone.md

 # Minimize Zone

-##

 Popup windows in most Web applications can't be treated like regular windows.
 They may or may not allow resizing, and certainly not minimizing or maximizing.RadWindow-based popup windows can be minimized as long as the **Behaviors** property includes "Minimize".
-By default, whenthe user clicks on the minimize icon on the window's title bar, the window isminimized in its current location:
+By default, when the user clicks on the minimize icon on the window's title bar, the window is minimized in its current location:
->caption

 ![](images/window-nominimizezone.png)